codeflames/helper/README.md

 # helper
-this is an app to help people around
+this is an app to help people around you that are in need